 Will I need a tag or sticker for the daily permit?

 No, if you purchase a daily permit, you have the option of printing a PDF and placing on your dashboard or just parking in the designated signed space for daily permits.

 If I opt out of my full-time permit to use a Daily permit, can I get access to my current lot when I return in person full-time?

 Yes.
-If you opt to use a daily permit, your existing full-time space will be held until Jan.
-29, 2021.
+If you opt to use a daily permit, your existing full-time space will be held until a date TBD.
 Please use this link to reinstate your parking at that time.
 Starting in February, Parking will begin to offer employees the option to move to closer-in lots.

 How will Parking decide who moves to closer-in lots?